NICHOLAS85/dynamic-wall/README.md

     -   Three themes are offered by default:<br/>`mojave_dynamic`, `NewOrleans`, and `EarthView`.
 *   `timeoffset`: Number of hours the cycle is shifted by.
 *   `refreshrate`: Rate at which script is called.
 Only 16 images are cycled so higher numbers ≠ smoother transitions.
+*   `notifications`: Sets whether or not desktop notifications are shown
 *   `theme_dir`: Path to your theme folder, if you decide to store themes elsewhere.
 *   `date`: Freeze wallpaper cycle at specific time of day.